kimthompson/tech-talk-npm-package/slides.md

 ## Credits

-* This tutorial was largely based on [this one](https://hackernoon.com/creating-a-library-of-react-components-using-create-react-app-without-ejecting-d182df690c6b) by Aakash N S for [HackerNoon](https://hackernoon.com/), but updated and edited to better fit our needs.
+* This tutorial was largely based on [this one](https://hackernoon.com/creating-a-library-of-react-components-using-create-react-app-without-ejecting-d182df690c6b) by Aakash N S for [HackerNoon](https://hackernoon.com/), but updated and edited to better fit our needs
 * I also used a bit of [this tutorial](https://medium.freecodecamp.org/how-to-make-a-beautiful-tiny-npm-package-and-publish-it-2881d4307f78) by Jonathan Wood for [freeCodeCamp](https://medium.freecodecamp.org/) to remind myself how I logged in to NPM
-* This presentation was made with [reveal-md](https://github.com/webpro/reveal-md), a library that uses [reveal.js](https://github.com/hakimel/reveal.js/) to create slides and transitions from a markdown file.
-I absolutely loved using it, especially compared to PowerPoint.
+* This presentation was made with [reveal-md](https://github.com/webpro/reveal-md), a library that uses [reveal.js](https://github.com/hakimel/reveal.js/) to create slides and transitions from a markdown file

 <--v-->